Do law students get the academic communication they need?

 How Student Voice Analytics helps you

-Student Voice Analytics surfaces where staff–student communication enables or blocks progress in law.
-It tracks topic prevalence and sentiment over time across programmes and cohorts, so you can see movement on feedback, availability, and course communications; compare law against institutional and sector benchmarks; and target changes where they will shift tone fastest.
-Teams get concise, anonymised summaries for programme boards, like‑for‑like CAH comparisons, and exports for rapid decision‑making, helping you set service standards, measure compliance, and evidence improvement within the next teaching block.
+Student Voice Analytics shows where staff–student communication enables or blocks progress in law.
+It tracks topic prevalence and sentiment over time across programmes and cohorts (see the student feedback analysis glossary for key terms), so you can spot movement on feedback, availability, and course communications; compare law against institutional and sector benchmarks; and target changes that will shift tone fastest.
+Teams get concise, anonymised summaries for programme boards, like‑for‑like CAH comparisons, and exports for rapid decision‑making.
+That helps you set service standards, measure whether they are being met, and evidence improvement within the next teaching block.
+To see this for your law programmes, explore Student Voice Analytics.

 Request a walkthrough